 Because the dog’s owner in this example happened to live in Passaic County, your lawyer further tells you that you have a choice of bringing your lawsuit there, or in Bergen County, where you reside.
 Either way, you will get your day in the New Jersey Superior Court.

 If you are ever the actual victim of a dog bite, it is vital that you do several things immediately.
-I summarize them in an another post.
+I summarize them in an another post about what to do after a dog bite.